Install dot files and packages, including a base mode with sensible defaults to run on most computers running Debian based distros or macOS.

 onboardme :D We used to support both neovim and vim, but these days none of the primary developers of this repo use pure vim anymore, so we can't ensure it's up to standards.
 All of your knowledge from vim is still helpful in neovim though, and we highly recommend switching as neovim has a lot more features and a very active plugin community :) NeoVim maintains a guide on how to switch from vim here.

-We use use XDG Base Directory Spec for config files so you always know where they are :)
+- XDG Base Directory Spec use for config files

 - Enable touchID for sudo on macOS